strimzi/proposals/090-add-connect-to-test-container.md

         public StrimziConnectClusterBuilder withAdditionalConnectConfiguration(Map<String, String> additionalConnectConfiguration) { }

         /**
-         * Specifies the Kafka version to be used for the Connect workers in the cluster.
+         * Specify the Kafka version to be used for the Connect workers in the cluster.
          * If not called, the latest Kafka version available from {@link KafkaVersionService} will be used.
          *
          * @param kafkaVersion the desired Kafka version for the Connect cluster